STATE TAX COMMISSION OF MISSOURI

 - Factual Background Established through Motions for Summary Judgment, Suggestions in Support, Statements of Fact, and Exhibits.
 Complainant and Respondent filed their Joint Stipulation of Facts and their Amended Joint Stipulation of Facts.
-Later, Complainant and Respondent filed their cross motions for summary judgment, suggestions in support, and exhibits.
+Later, Complainant and Respondent filed their cross motions for summary judgment, suggestions in support, suggestions in opposition, and exhibits.

 Complainant leased the parcel of real property on which the subject property is situated from City Utilities of Springfield, Missouri (CU), a tax-exempt entity.
 (Amended Joint Stipulation of Facts) The subject property could be removed from the parcel of real property.
 (Id.)
 The parcel of real property owned by CU is exempt from ad valorem taxation.
 (Id.)

 Complainant and CU entered into a Renewable Power Purchase Agreement on September 17, 2013.
 CU issued a Missouri Project Exemption Certificate to Complainant on October 2, 2013, for the purchase of the subject property.
 (Amended Joint Stipulation of Facts) Complainant purchased and installed the subject property on the parcel of real property in 2014; however, Respondent did not assess the subject property until tax year 2017.
 Respondent first became aware of the subject property in November 2015 but did not obtain information about the ownership of the subject property until the spring of 2017.
 (Id.)